Derek McCulloch: Personal life and death

-McCulloch was the subject of the BBC television programme This Is Your Life in February 1964.
+McCulloch was appointed an Officer of the Order of the British Empire (OBE) in the 1939 Birthday Honours.
+He was the subject of the BBC television programme This Is Your Life in February 1964.

 He married Eileen Hilda Barry, a BBC secretary, on 13 June 1931.
 They had two daughters.
-He was awarded an OBE in 1964, and died at St Francis Hospital, Haywards Heath on 1 June 1967, aged 69.
+McCulloch died at St Francis Hospital, Haywards Heath on 1 June 1967, aged 69.
 McCulloch was cremated at Bramley, Surrey.